gsayson/gateway/README.md

 }
 ```
 - `timestamp` is the Java-formatted timestamp when the error occurred.
 - `message` is the reason why the error occurred.
+See the section on I18N for possible error responses.

 ### `POST` - `/gateway/signup?g-recaptcha-response=...`
 Registers a user into the Coda Gateway.
 This requires a query parameter `g-recaptcha-response`,